 Picnics with a View!

-Rock Isle Lake, Sunshine Meadows – A scenic gondola ride will whisk you to the upper village of the Sunshine Village Ski Resort followed by a chair lift ride to the Standish Viewpoint overlooking three gorgeous alpine lakes.
-Hike down to Rock Isle Lake and do the circuit around Grizzly and Laryx Lakes.
-There is no shortage of prime picnic spots, trail side benches, or viewpoints from which to enjoy your packed lunch.
+Rock Isle Lake, Sunshine Meadows – A scenic gondola ride will whisk you to the upper village of the Sunshine Village Ski Resort followed by a chairlift ride to the Standish Viewpoint overlooking three gorgeous alpine lakes.
+Hike down to Rock Isle Lake and do the circuit around Grizzly and Larix Lakes.
+There is no shortage of prime picnic spots, trailside benches, or viewpoints from which to enjoy your packed lunch.

-Travelers coming from Lake Louise can stop by Laggan’s Bakery in the Village to pick up sandwiches, fresh baking, and other delectable items to go.
+Travellers coming from Lake Louise can stop by Laggan’s Bakery of Trailhead Café in the Village to pick up sandwiches, fresh baking, and other delectable items to go.
 And I highly recommend the cookies!

 For a guided tour, join Discover Banff Tours on their Columbia Icefields Parkway Sightseeing Tour.
-You’ll enjoy an alpine picnic lunch at Peyto Lake, famous for its milky turquoise color.
+You’ll enjoy an alpine picnic lunch at Peyto Lake, famous for its milky turquoise colour.